NannyML/nannyml/docs/quick.rst

 This is followed by a detailed walk-through to help you get familiar with the flow, and explain the details.
 :ref:`The synthetic dataset<dataset-synthetic-binary>` used contains inputs that are already merged with model predictions and ready to be directly used by NannyML.
-In order to find out how to prepare your own dataset check the :ref:`Setting Up tutorials<setting_up>`.

 All :ref:`our tutorials<tutorials>` are a good place to get detailed guides on main concepts and functionalities.
 If you want to know what is implemented under the hood -